ossf/tac/process/project-lifecycle.md

 #### Project Support
 * Receives guidance on technical direction from TAC
-* Receive a TAC or WG sponsor for guidance as an Incubation project
+* Receives a TAC or WG sponsor for guidance as an Incubation project
 * Receives space for Contributor Summits at OpenSSF bi-annual events
 * Receives OpenSSF Code of Conduct Committee support
 * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee)